How Do Digital Advertising Auctions Impact Product Prices?

+Given this outside option, firm $j$ can offer consumer $v$ (and therefore bid) which in particular implies that the showrooming constraint $p_j(v)\leq\bar{p}_j$ is satisfied.

+Because the outside option $\underline{u}$ in \eqref{eq:outside} is common to all firms, the highest-value firm $j=\arg\max_k v_k$ can offer consumer $v$ the highest price $p_j$ and still make a sale on the platform.
+Consequently, the highest-value firm also makes the highest bid $b_j$.

-Proposition \ref{prop:bidding_efficiency} is useful because it allows us to separate the bidding stage from the posted prices; that is, the matches (though not the bids) in the bidding game are invariant with respect to the posted prices.
-As a consequence of this Proposition, the set of online consumers who purchase from firm $j$ is exactly those for whom $j = \arg\max_i v_i$; that is, the consumers with the highest value for firm $j$'s product.
+Proposition \ref{prop:bidding_efficiency} allows us to separate the outcome of the bidding stage from the posted prices: the equilibrium matches in the bidding game are invariant with respect to the posted prices.
+Our main result in this section (Theorem \ref{thm:bidding_eq}), uses this property to characterize the unique symmetric equilibrium (in undominated strategies) of the data-augmented auctions and the associated posted price $p_B$.

+\begin{theorem}[Symmetric Equilibrium] There exists a symmetric equilibrium in undominated strategies.
+In any such equilibrium: \begin{enumerate} \item Consumer $v$ receives and buys a sponsored offer from $j= \arg \max_k v_k$. \item Each firm $k$ posts price $\bar{p}_{k}=p_{B}$ satisfying

+Further, when there is a unique solution to \eqref{eqn:bidding_price}, the symmetric equilibrium in undominated strategies is unique.\footnote{ The proof shows the symmetric equilibrium profit level is unique and the symmetric equilibrium posted price is generically unique.
+When there are multiple equilibrium prices, $p_{B}$ denotes the highest such price.}